Operation Transom: Surabaya in World War II

 Surabaya is a city in eastern Java that was part of the Netherlands East Indies (NEI) at the time of World War II.
 It became one of the main port cities in Asia during the late 19th century and was the centre of the NEI's sugar export industry.
 Surabaya's economy began to decline in the 1920s, but it remained an important commercial city.

 Japanese forces invaded and conquered most of the NEI between December 1941 and March 1942.
 Surabaya was bombed on many occasions during the campaign, the first air raid focusing on the city's port and naval base.
 The Dutch garrison surrendered on 8 March.
 Like the rest of Java, Surabaya was administered by the Imperial Japanese Army during the occupation of the Netherlands East Indies.

 Surabaya remained an important naval base and industrial centre during the occupation.
 Japanese anti-submarine forces based at Surabaya hunted Allied submarines operating in the Java Sea.
 The Wonokromo oil refinery located in the city was the only facility in Java that produced aviation fuel.
 Large numbers of Allied aircraft attacked Surabaya on 22 July and the night of 8/9 November 1943.
 Areas across the city were bombed during the first of these raids.
 Small raids took place during most months from February 1944 until the end of the war in August 1945.
-Royal Australian Air Force Consolidated PBY Catalina aircraft also periodically dropped naval mines in the entrance to Surabaya's port from August 1943.
+Consolidated PBY Catalina aircraft of the Royal Australian Air Force also periodically dropped naval mines in the entrance to Surabaya's port from August 1943.
 From the start of 1944 minefields laid by aircraft considerably disrupted movements of shipping in and out of Surabaya and sank several ships.